 - provide primary operational instructions to relevant entity officials in carrying out their duties related to procurement, in a way that is tailored to a relevant entity's particular circumstances and needs.

-2.14 Non-compliance with the requirements of the resource management framework, including in relation to procurement, may attract a range of criminal, civil or administrative remedies including under the Public Service Act 1999 and the Crimes Act 1914.
+2.14 Non-compliance with the requirements of the Resource Management Framework, including in relation to procurement, may attract a range of criminal, civil or administrative remedies including under the Public Service Act 1999 and the

 2.15 Australia is party to a range of free trade arrangements.
 These arrangements are implemented domestically by legislation and/or Commonwealth policy.
 Relevant international obligations have been incorporated in these CPRs.
 Therefore, an official undertaking a procurement is not required to refer directly to international agreements.